 By the early 20th century the Qing Dynasty in China was falling apart and Mongolia was declared as an independent nation in 1921 with the support of the Bolsheviks in the USSR.
 It was set up as a communist People’s Republic that would listen to Moscow.
 After the collapse of the government in 1990, Mongolia established a multi-party government and a market economy.

-Inner Mongolia, on the other hand, has remained a part of China as a Mongol autonomous region which stretches from the Hulunbeier grasslands up in the north east near the Russian border to the Gobi Desert in the west, home to vast oil reserves and China’s most famous ghost city, Ordos.
-In the main cities the majority population are mainly Han Chinese, with ethnic Mongols more prevalent in rural areas.
+Inner Mongolia, on the other hand, has remained a part of China as a Mongol autonomous region which stretches from the Hulunbeier grasslands up in the northeast near the Russian border to the Gobi Desert in the west, home to vast oil reserves and China’s most famous ghost city, Ordos.
+In the main cities, the majority population is mainly Han Chinese, with ethnic Mongols more prevalent in rural areas.

 What’s in a script?

 One of the most striking and maybe surprising differences between Mongolia and Inner Mongolia is the language.
 In Mongolia, the Mongol script was dumped and Cyrillic was used, whereas in Inner Mongolia the Chinese preserved the use of the Mongol script and it can be seen widely on anything from road signs to Chinese banknotes.
 Although the spoken language is still similar, the original Mongolian written script is seen much more widely in Inner Mongolia than Mongolia itself.